repl-acement/editors/BACKGROUND.md

 No doubt text is still needed:
 - for basic code editing
-- as a medium for code serialization.
+- as a medium for code serialization (maybe).

 ### Assertion 2: Static analysis is powerful
 One of the most powerful static analysis tool is closed source (Cursive).
 It is based on the JetBrains tools and thus locked to their world of editors which are largely limited to and around textual representations.